2022 CAATE Commissioner Election Process FAQ

-How has the process changed for electing CAATE Board of Commissioners?
+What is the process for electing CAATE Board of Commissioners?

-This year, the election process is changing from a programmatic election process to a board election process.
-The CAATE DEI & Leadership Development Committee, a volunteer committee made up entirely of BOC-certified athletic trainers from CAATE stakeholder programs, will review all applications received and will conduct interviews with selected candidates.
+The CAATE DEI & Leadership Development Committee, a volunteer committee made up entirely of BOC certified athletic trainers from CAATE stakeholder programs, will review all applications received and will conduct interviews with selected candidates.
 Candidates will be assessed based on the current and future needs of the commission.
-The committee will subsequently prepare a slate of candidates to be presented to the current CAATE Board of Commissioners, which will elect the new commissioner(s) at the CAATE Board of Commissioners meeting in September 2021.
+The committee will subsequently prepare a slate of candidates to be presented to the current CAATE Board of Commissioners, which will elect the new commissioner(s) at the CAATE Board of Commissioners meeting in September 2022.

 What skills, abilities and experience does an applicant need to have?